Nischhelm/FurnaceXPStorage/README.md

-#
+# Furnace XP Storage
-Allows furnaces to store exp when used with a hopper
+Allows furnaces to store xp like in MC 1.13+

+Using FermiumBooter, built upon FermiumTemplateMod by Fonny